Get results. Guaranteed.

 Bill: Phoenix GMAT course instructor

-...that students need to be equal partners in the learning process.
+...process.
 My role involves using my expertise to put the necessary resources in the hands of the students or more likely to be sure that my students are well equipped to find and evaluate the resources they need to answer their questions.
 Just like IBM, I want to help develop my students' thinking skills and acquisition of knowledge.
-My general hobbies are golf and swimming....
+My general hobbies are golf and swimming.
+I am not the best golfer, but I find it...